delacruzandrea120222-ux/api-call/README.md

 ## GET Request

-Retrieves all records from the database.
+Retrieves all quiz records from the database.

 ## POST Request

-Creates a new record in the database.
+Creates a new quiz record in the database.

 ## PUT Request

-Updates an existing record.
+Updates an existing quiz record.

 ## PATCH Request

-Partially updates a record.
+Partially updates an existing record.

 ## DELETE Request

-Deletes a record from the database.
+Deletes a quiz record from the database.

 ---